 She wrote and directed the short film, The Visions of Dylan Bradley, a modern day fable about the dangers of virginity.
 It traveled to festivals in the U.S. and Europe, and received the Cine Golden Eagle award.

-Christine holds a BA in Drama from SUNY Purchase College where she received the Wadsworth Award for directing Maria Irene Fornes’s The Conduct of Life and was a Presidential Fellow while receiving her MFA in Film and Television from Savannah College of Art and Design.
+Christine holds a BA in Drama from SUNY Purchase College where she received the Wadsworth Award for directing Maria Irene Fornes’s The Conduct of Life and was a Presidential Fellow while obtaining her MFA in Film and Television from SCAD.
 She is a member of Lincoln Center Theater Director's Lab and of the female filmmakers collectives, The FilmmakeHers and The Film Fatales.